Watch this short film to find out how adoption has changed over the decades.

 S – Super, Supportive, Superb, Special, Social Workers

-Get Involved – If you are an adopted young person and would like to be involved meet with other young people like you please contact: postadoptionsupportALS@southwark.gov.uk
+Get Involved – If you are an adopted young person and would like to meet with other young people like you please email: [email protected]

-We have identified a number of membership services that may interest some families during the pandemic.
+We have identified a number of membership services that may interest some families.

-WAF Talks deliver 2-3 webinar events a month during COVID-19 and beyond, to provide specific information relevant to parents at this difficult time.
+WAF Talks deliver 2-3 webinar events a month, to provide specific information relevant to adoptive parents.
 All WAF Talks webinars and meetings are recorded for future access by WAF members, so you never have to miss out.
-For more details about future webinars, see our blog.
 All events are designed and run by adopters, on a voluntary basis.
 Rather than offering advice, they offer community.
-To access WAF Talks sign up for a free WAF membership visit their website.
+To access WAF Talks sign up for a free WAF membership, visit their website.